yewstack/yew/docs/src/README.md

 * You can report bugs and discuss features on the [GitHub issues page](https://github.com/yewstack/yew/issues)
 * We ❤️pull requests.
 Check out [good first issues](https://github.com/yewstack/yew/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) if you'd like to help out!
-* Our [Gitter chatroom](https://gitter.im/yewframework/Lobby) is pretty active and is a great place to ask questions
+* Our [Discord chat](https://discord.gg/VQck8X4) is very active and is a great place to ask questions

 ![Our community is thriving!](https://img.shields.io/github/stars/yewstack/yew?color=009A5B&label=Github%20stars)